nikitavoloboev/data/focusing/rules.md

 ## Keyboard Maestro
 - All macro names are lowercased.
 Unless it is necessary.
 - When doing macros to _focus_ on something, name the macro like _sidebar focus_ rather than _focus on sidebar_.
-- Minimise inputs and preconditions to macros.
+- Minimize inputs and preconditions to macros.
 Sometimes it's possible that the input I need to a macro, I can get from another place within the macro itself.

 ## Karabiner
 - Prefer making semantic mappings and chunk mappings by theme or context.